Family days out in the Midlands are something we can all enjoy again now that lockdown rules and restrictions are easing.

 5. Drayton Manor, Staffordshire

 You might be expecting a grand, country house, but Drayton Manor is actually the setting of one of the best kid's theme parks.
-There are hundreds of things to do, from thrilling rides and attractions, 'Thomas Land' for the tots, and an activity park, museum and crazy golf for everyone else!
+There are hundreds of things to do, from thrilling rides and attractions, 'Thomas Land' for the tots, and an activity park, museum and crazy golf for everyone else.
 There's even a 15 acre zoo with dozens of wildlife, reptiles and primates.
 One of the best family days out in the Midlands according to mums who visited the park for us, they reported that kids of all ages enjoyed the day - and having stopped talking about it since!

 6. Birmingham Botanical Gardens, Birmingham